LancerStudio/lancer/README.md

 ### Static Content

-Simply create a `static/` folder (NOT `src/static/`) in your project.
+Simply create a `client/static/` folder in your project.
 Any file in that folder will be publically accessible by the browser.
 This is good for things like small images, pdfs, etc.

 ## HTML